 This article is meant to give a brief overview of the steps involved in settling an estate in PA and does not constitute estate planning advice.

-Please consult your estate attorney or CERTIFIED FINANCIAL PLANNER™ professional for more information.
+Please consult your estate attorney regarding legal advice and a CERTIFIED FINANCIAL PLANNER™ professional for financial advice.

 Author: Christopher T. Smith, CFP® | Financial Planner | Allegheny Financial Group